-On July 18, 2018, the Company executed a second amended non-binding letter of intent (the "Second Amended LOI") with Emgold Mining Corporation ("Emgold").
-The Second Amended LOI replaces the original non-binding letter of intent dated July 17, 2017 (the "Original LOI") and first amended letter of intent dated December 27, 2017 (the "First Amended LOI") and provides for the acquisition by Emgold of an immediate 51% interest in the Golden Arrow property together with an option to acquire an additional 49% interest by making the cash and share payments detailed below.
+On July 13, 2018, the Company executed a second amended letter of intent (the "Second Amended LOI") with Emgold Mining Corporation ("Emgold").
+The Second Amended LOI replaced the original letter of intent dated July 18, 2017 (the "Original LOI") and the first amended letter of intent dated December 27, 2017 (the "First Amended LOI"), and provided for the acquisition by Emgold of an immediate 51% interest in the Golden Arrow property with an option to acquire an additional 49% interest by making the cash and share payments detailed below.

-The terms of the Second Amended LOI provide that, subject to certain conditions including TSX-V acceptance and entry into a definitive sale and option agreement, Emgold would acquire a 51% interest in the Golden Arrow property by making cash payments to the Company of \$100,000 and by issuing the Company 2,500,000 common shares of Emgold as follows:
+The terms of the Second Amended LOI provided that Emgold would acquire a 51% interest in the Golden Arrow property by making cash payments to the Company of \$100,000 and by issuing the Company 2,500,000 common shares of Emgold as follows: